Snow in Australia: Queensland and the Northern Territory

-In the Northern Territory, light snow last fell on Uluru (nearing the 25th parallel) on 11 July 1997.
+In the Northern Territory, light snow last fell on Uluru on 11 July 1997, being the most northerly verified snowfall in Australia (nearing the 25th parallel).

 The Darling Downs and Granite Belt in South East Queensland occasionally receive snowfall in winter, with heavy falls being recorded in 1960, 1974, 1984, 2007 and 2015.
 Snow has been reported on the higher parts of Toowoomba on several occasions, with the recent event being in July 2015.
 In Stanthorpe, light snow is occasionally recorded, with the most significant snowfall in over 30 years occurring on 17 July 2015, where 8 cm fell there and nearby areas that day.
 Ballandean in south-east Queensland also saw snow that day.

-The Bunya Mountains, located just south of the 27th parallel in southeastern Queensland, have recorded snow on rare occasions.
-On 19 July 1965, the highland regions near Mackay in Queensland (around the 24th parallel) received light snowfall, caused by an intense low off far south-east Queensland and strong southerly winds on its western side.
-Springsure in the Central Highlands, Alpha, Pine Hill, Dalrymple Heights, Bogantungan and Roma, all located near the Tropic of Capricorn, reported snow on that day.
-The snow was described by locals as "little cotton buds", which may indicate that it was graupel.
-Snowfall was once again observed in Dalrymple Heights in 2000.
+The most northerly occurrence of snow in Queensland was on the Bunya Mountains, just below the 27th parallel.
+In July 1965, 'snow' was alleged as far north as Eungella, near Mackay in tropical Queensland, however this was more than likely an occurrence of graupel.
+The 'snow' was described by locals as "little cotton buds" (indicating graupel or small hail), further invalidating the account.
+Thus the northernmost snowfall in Australia remains to be that at Uluru in 1997.